robotpy/.github/profile/README.md

 platform intended for use in FRC.
 Teams can use this to write their robot code using Python, a powerful dynamic programming language.

-Python is an officially supported language for the 2024 season! https://docs.wpilib.org/en/stable/docs/software/what-is-wpilib.html#supported-languages
+Python is an officially supported language as of the 2024 season! https://docs.wpilib.org/en/stable/docs/software/what-is-wpilib.html#supported-languages

 To get started, see our [getting started guide](http://robotpy.readthedocs.io/en/stable/getting_started.html).